Whitepaper

 15. Key Risks and Open Questions

-The project becomes credible only when its hardest risks are named clearly: energy density, charging heat, pack safety, mass, pit operations, and race strategy uncertainty.
+Electric Le Mans names the hardest pure-electric endurance risks: energy density, charging heat, pack safety, mass, pit operations, and race strategy.

 16. Conclusion